 Test phase2

 Now you will continue with a similar trial, but slightly different steps.
-You will not see the study pictures’ list, but only a single long list of the test pictures.
-Similar to previous test list, you need to judge each picture of whether you have seen them in all previous trials or not.
-Press “F” key to indicate you have seen this picture in study list, and “K” to indicate you haven’t seen this picture in all previous’ study list.
-When ready, start the study list with the ‘enter’ key, and start the three remaining lists the same way.
+You will not see the study words’ list, but only a single long list of the test words.
+Similar to previous test list, you you will see first two letters of studied words one at a time, and you need to type in the words you remembered.

 TEST LIST